 - Are lat pulldowns or bicep curls more indicative of bicep strength?

 We could have enlisted our personal trainers to manually estimate the contributions of each muscle group to each exercise, but that would have taken months and would be an approximation at best.
 So when you have billions of data points, why not use them to get an unbiased and data-based assessment of muscle group usage in each exercise?
-To do this, we created a novel machine-learning approach aimed at answering the exact questions posed above.
+To do this, we created a novel machine-learning approach that aimed to answer the exact questions posed above.

 The machine learning model followed the flow depicted below.
 For each exercise a user performed, the model took the importance-weighted average of all other normalized exercise strengths (excluding the chosen exercise) to generate muscle group strength scores.
 The model then took the importance-weighted average of those muscle group strength scores to predict the strength of that chosen exercise.
 The gap between the actual strength of the exercise and the predicted strength was then used to adjust the importance weights.
 The algorithm ran through our data until it had a sufficient understanding of the mapping between exercise and muscle group importance.

 The result?
 We now know the importance of all of those arrows in the flow shown above.
-They show us just how important each muscle group is to other muscle group.
+They show us just how important each muscle group is to each exercise in relative terms.

-For example, we found out that the Barbell Bench Press has more to do with shoulder strength than triceps strength.
-We also have now figured out that when you do Hip Thrusts, most of you out there are putting your heels too close to your butt, so you’re working your calves more than your glutes.
+For example, we found out that the Barbell Bench Press has relatively more to do with shoulder strength than chest strength.
+This doesn’t mean your shoulders are moving the weight more than your chest, but it does mean that your shoulder strength is more important in terms of predicting how much you can lift.
+We also are pretty sure that when you do Hip Thrusts, most of you out there are putting your heels too close to your butt, so you’re working your calves more than your glutes.

 Most importantly though, we now can provide you with Muscle Strength scores that are reflective of just how strong you are in each muscle group according to all your lifts.

 So, get out there!
-And get ready to dive into your Muscle Strength scores.
+Go dive into your Muscle Strength scores every week in your Workout Report, available in Settings.

 FAQs